jlinoff/grok/README.md

 Use `-A` to make sure that all of the patterns occur in the same file to designate a match.

 ### Example 5
-Find which files use a constant called FOOBAT_SPAM.
+Find which files use a constant called FOOBAR_SPAM.
 Ignore generated files.
 Prune directories that contain generated files or repository files.

 ```bash